 Figure 1.15 A PCB with Entec 106 OSP

 In an attempt to solve the handling problem with OSP coatings, several metal coatings have been devised that are applied after the PCB outer layers have been etched preventing electroplating.
 All these finishes are temporary and will degrade with time.
 None of them have long shelf lives.
 These coatings are called electroless and they include:

 Electroless Nickel/Immersion Gold (ENIG)

-This finish is applied with a series of complex chemical baths, some of which include phosphorus molecules that will embed in the nickel.
+The electroless nickel/immersion gold finish is applied with a series of complex chemical baths, some of which include phosphorus that becomes embedded in the nickel.
 This is one of the most popular surface finishes and is only slightly more expensive than OSP.
-However, a problem known as “Black Pad” can occur and it results in very weak solder connections that fracture and create open circuits that cannot be repaired, resulting in scrapped assemblies.
-A modification of this surface treatment is Electroless Nickel, Electroless palladium.
-Immersion Gold (ENEPIG).
+However, a problem known as “Black Pad” can occur; this results in very weak solder connections that fracture and create irreparable open circuits, resulting in scrapped assemblies.
+A modification of this surface treatment is known as electroless nickel/electroless palladium/immersion gold (ENEPIG).
 This finish plates a very thin film of palladium between the nickel and the gold.
 Tests show that this finish still has migration problems.

 Tin has long been a component of solder used to assemble PCBs.
 The problem with tin is that it will develop thin tin whiskers between adjacent conductors resulting in short circuits.
 If immersion silver is used as a protective coating, the assembly operation must make sure that all the tin coated surfaces are covered with solder to avoid the formation of tin whiskers.
 Figure 1.18 is a typical immersion tin coated PCB.